Courseiva

 A Request for Change proposes a modification to an agreed product, while an Off-specification identifies a product that does not meet its specification.

-Option D is correct.
-A Request for Change proposes a modification to an agreed product, while an Off-specification identifies that a product does not meet its specification.
-Option A is incorrect because both require authorization.
-Option B is incorrect because both may involve cost and time impacts.
-Option C is incorrect because both are recorded in the Issue Register.
+A Request for Change (RFC) proposes a modification to an agreed product, while an Off-specification (Off-spec) identifies that a product does not meet its specification.
+Option B is incorrect because both may or may not have cost and time impacts; it's not a defining difference.
+Option C is incorrect because both RFCs and Off-specs are recorded in the Issue Register, not the Risk Register.
+Option D is incorrect because both RFCs and Off-specs require appropriate authorization, typically at the level defined in the project's change authority.

 Answer analysis